The National Women’s Suffrage Monument

 YOUR DONATION WILL FUND THE NATIONAL WOMEN’S SUFFRAGE MONUMENT,

-THE FIRST MONUMENT IN OUR NATION’S CAPITAL TO COMMEMORATE THE WOMEN WHO CHAMPIONED ALL CITIZENS TO HAVE THE RIGHT TO VOTE.
+THE FIRST OUTDOOR MONUMENT IN OUR NATION’S CAPITAL TO COMMEMORATE THE WOMEN WHO CHAMPIONED FOR ALL CITIZENS TO HAVE THE RIGHT TO VOTE.

-This original Every Word We Utter concept, by Jane DeDecker, spearheaded HR 473, the bill to place a Women’s Monument in Washington DC.
-The bill was signed into law on December 17, 2020.
-This is one of several concepts created by the Artist.
+This original concept is one of several created by the Artist, Jane DeDecker.
+Every Word We Utter spearheaded the bill to authorize a National Women’s Suffrage Monument in Washington DC.
+HR473 was signed into law on December 17, 2020.
 The final design will be a collaboration with the National Capital Memorial Advisory Commission, the Artist, and the selected Architect.

 We are going to build a monument to the power of collaboration.